aSp3cTx/simple-port-scanner/README.md

 # Step 2: Running the File:

-#1 - Open The File( i asume you know how to do that xD)
+#1 - Open The File( I'm Assuming You Know How To Open A File xD)

 #2 - Enter The Targets (split the targets by ,)